Zero-dimensional $\sigma$-homogeneous spaces: A counterexample in

 \section{A counterexample in $\ZFC$}

-In this section, we will construct in $\ZFC$ a space with the strongest of the rigidity properties that we previously defined.
+Throughout this section, we will be working in $\ZFC$.
+The following result gives a space with the strongest of the rigidity properties that we previously defined.
 Corollary \ref{corollary_not_sigma-homogeneous} shows how this is related to main topic of this article.
 The proof of Theorem \ref{theorem_strongly_hereditarily_rigid} was inspired by \cite[Proposition 2.10]{medini_van_mill_zdomskyy_2018}, which shows that the space of $\omega_1$ Cohen reals is rigid.
 While this proof was discovered with the help of elementary submodels, we subsequently realized that their use can be comfortably avoided.

-\begin{theorem} There exists a $\ZFC$ example of a zero-dimensional strongly $\cccc$-hereditarily rigid space. \end{theorem} \begin{proof} By passing to a $\cccc$-crowded subspace, it will be enough to construct a subspace $X$ of $2^\omega$ such that $|X|=\cccc$ and the only homeomorphisms between $\cccc$-crowded subspaces of $X$ are of the form $\id_S$ for some $\cccc$-crowded subspace $S$ of $X$.
+\begin{theorem} There exists a zero-dimensional strongly $\cccc$-hereditarily rigid space. \end{theorem} \begin{proof} By passing to a $\cccc$-crowded subspace, it will be enough to construct a subspace $X$ of $2^\omega$ such that $|X|=\cccc$ and the only homeomorphisms between $\cccc$-crowded subspaces of $X$ are of the form $\id_S$ for some $\cccc$-crowded subspace $S$ of $X$.